cosmologicon/unifac/pyweek16/README.txt

   python run_game.py

+If you want to run the server locally, you need tornado

+  sudo pip install tornado
+  cd src
+  python server.py

 How to Play the Game
 --------------------

 Follow the in-game instructions.

-Tiles are activated when all of their contacts are touching contacts of the opposite color.
+Tiles are activated when all of their contacts are touching contacts of the other color.

-Larger tiles may be unlocked, giving you rewards, by staying activated for long enough.
-Click on a larger tile to begin unlocking it.
+Large tiles may be unlocked, giving you rewards, by staying activated for long enough.
+Click on a large tile to begin unlocking it.

 Defensive items may be unlocked and purchased by placing them on tiles.